 - Warm the caramel until it’s pourable and pour into the pan.

-- To make the cake, whisk together flour, sugar, cocoa and salt in a medium bowl.
+- Whisk together flour, sugar, cocoa, and salt in a medium bowl.
 Set aside.

 - Store the cake in the fridge, covered, for up to 3 days.